gstlearn/gstlearn/r/README.md

 Note :

 * If you plan to generate the documentation, add `-DBUILD_DOXYGEN=ON` to the first cmake command above.
+Then users will be able to execute `make doxygen`.
 * If you experience the following issue: `Error: ERROR: no permission to install to directory...`, we suggest you to run the `install.packages` command above (at least one time).
 This will create a *personal R library folder* having writing permissions.
 * If you don't know how to execute github commands, you may (read this)[https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token].
 * If you want to build and install the *Debug* version, you must replace `Release` by `Debug` above